Doing Business in Bangladesh

 Objectives of the subject “Doing Business in Bangladesh”:

-- To analyze the Bangladeshi economy and foreign trade
+- To analyse the Bangladeshi economy and foreign trade

 - To evaluate business opportunities in Bangladesh